 1 tsp. turmeric

 Because the weather in Sweden gets so frigid, residents are careful not to let their extremities dry out.
 Swedish blogger Elin Kling recommends getting frequent manicures, especially in the winter.
 In the meantime, she religiously applies Clarins Hand and Nail Treatment Cream ($30) and OPI ProSpa Nail & Cuticle Oil ($10).

 Though exotic to us, this antioxidant-rich treat is quite common in Sweden.
 Since the country is so far north, its summer offers 24 hours of sunlight, providing a UV feast for berries that grow there.
-According to Joe Pastorkovich, the North American VP of Nordic skincare company Lumene, "This makes their vitamin and antioxidant content 81% richer than any other cultivated berry."
+According to Joe Pastorkovich, the North American VP of Nordic skincare company Lumene, all that sunlight makes their vitamin and antioxidant content significantly richer than berries grown elsewhere.
 The berries can be eaten, and their extracts are also used in topical products.
 The high volume of vitamins and antioxidants promise incredible plumping and anti-inflammatory effects on the skin.

 Swedes certainly get points for creativity when it comes to sourcing skincare.
 Actress Alicia Vikander's favorite product actually comes from the Swedish military.
 This "skin defense ointment" is available at the pharmacy in Sweden for less than a euro.
 Vikander says it's manufactured to be an all-around secret weapon—you can treat irritated skin, moisturize your lips, and even cook with it.

 Swedish models Elizabeth and Victoria Lejonhjärta owe their top-level beauty game to spending time in the sauna.
 "It helps you relax, charges up your superpowers, and takes your skin and hair to level 100," they told Vogue.
 The Lejonhjärta sisters like to spice up their sauna session by inviting a group of friends.
 "Our favorite thing is to have sauna parties, where we give our skin a boost while having fun," they said.
 Only in Sweden.